vesuxyz/docs/docs/curators/onboarding.md

 - Make sure you understand how Vesu lending pools work, read the [whitepaper](../explore/whitepaper) and reach out on the Vesu [Discord](https://discord.gg/G9Gxgujj8T) if you have a question
 - Gauge demand from LPs and borrowers for the new pool, if your pool fails to attract liquidity, borrowing will not be possible and LPs will not earn interest
 - Ensure the existing pool extensions support the desired assets and that an oracle price feed exists
-- Carefully draft the pool's risk parameters to offer a risk-reward profile that matches the target audience
+- Carefully draft the pool's risk parameters to align with the target audience's risk-reward expectations
 - If you intend to have the new pool listed on Vesu, make sure you understand the pool listing [process](./listing)

 ## How to create a Vesu pool

-Follow the _Create Pool_ and _Uodate Pool_ guides in order to create and manage a lending pool.
+Follow the [_Create Pool_](./creation) and _Update Pool_ guides in order to create and manage a lending pool.

 ## Technical Requirements